liamadamson/liamadamson.github.io/_posts/2025-03-26-pr-triggered-actions-nuances.markdown

 2. a PR is reopened, after being closed
 3. a PR's head branch was updated

 Importantly, changes to the base branch ***do not*** cause the PR-triggered workflows to run again.
-So, just because your PR checks passed previously doesn’t mean they’ll pass if you run them again, especially if there have been changes to the base branch.
+So, just because your PR checks passed previously, it doesn’t mean they’ll pass later if you run them again, especially if there's been changes to the base branch.